-Injury wrecks Williams' audacious French title bid
+Tennis-Injury wrecks Williams' audacious French title bid

 Williams beat Australian 17th seed Ashleigh Barty in the second round and turned on the style against 11th seed Goerges.

-However, on Sunday she took part in a third round doubles match with sister Venus, losing 6-4 6-7(4) 6-0 to Andreja Klepac and Maria Jose Martinez Sanchez, and apparently aggravated an injury she had first felt the previous day.
+However, on Sunday she took part in a third-round doubles match with sister Venus, losing 6-4 6-7(4) 6-0 to Andreja Klepac and Maria Jose Martinez Sanchez, and apparently aggravated an injury she had first felt the previous day.

 With an 18-match winning streak against twice French champion Sharapova in her favor, Williams said she was “beyond disappointed” not to be able to play on Monday.